 - Rubella immunization (2) or titer (blood test)

 - Varicella immunization (2) or titer (blood test)

 - Tetanus booster-within last 10 years

 - 2-step TB skin test results or negative chest x-ray results.
 Hawai‘i State Department of Health will provide the 2-step TB skin test at no charge you must identify yourself as a Health Science student from KCC, and that you are required to take the 2-step TB skin test.

-After you receive signed approval by attending one of the scheduled information/eligibility sessions, you will need to present approval form with full tuition payment the following day (at the earliest) to the Continuing Education Registration Office in Manono 113 to register.
+After you receive signed approval by attending one of the scheduled information/eligibility sessions, you will be provided with online registration instructions.
+You may also pay in person at Manono 113 (Non-Credit Registration Office).
 Once full payment has been received, you are enrolled in the program.
 There is limited seating and students are accepted on a First Qualified, First Accepted basis.

 A 100% refund is given if cancellation of enrollment is made at least ten (10) business days before the start date of the course.
 A 50% refund is given if cancellation is made five to nine business days before the start of the program.
 No refunds will be given if cancellation is made less than five business days prior to the start of the program.
 Student Liability Insurance ($15) is non-refundable.